If you are refused a place at any one of our schools or sixth forms you have the right to appeal to an independent review panel.

-Before the hearing
+Before the appeal hearing

 The appeal hearing

-At the hearing there will be three panel members who make the decision.
+At the hearing there are usually three panel members who make the decision.
 The panel members are volunteers and are independent of the school and the local authority.

 After the hearing